Go to Polygence Scholars page

 Abstract or project description

 Resiniferatoxin is a diterpene found in E. resinifera and E. poissonii, and is a more potent functional analog of capsaicin.
 Resiniferatoxin provides pain relief by binding as an agonist to transient vanilloid receptor 1 (TRPV1), a nociceptive ion channel.
-Resiniferatoxin targets the TRPV1 channel and activates it, allowing calcium cations to flow in and desensitize the TRPV1 receptors, which produces an analgesic effect.
-Resiniferatoxin was recently designated as a breakthrough therapy by the FDA for the treatment of the pain caused by knee osteoarthritis, a common degenerative joint disease caused by aging, joint injury, and obesity.
+Resiniferatoxin targets the TRPV1 channel and activates it, allowing calcium cations to flow in and desensitize the TRPV1 receptors, producing an analgesic effect.
+Resiniferatoxin was recently designated as a Breakthrough Therapy by the FDA for the treatment of the pain caused by knee osteoarthritis, a common degenerative joint disease caused by aging, joint injury, and obesity.
 Studies suggest that osteoarthritis is linked with chronic inflammation through a cycle of injury, inflammation, and repair.
 Multiple studies involving TRPV1 agonists have shown anti-inflammatory properties, presenting TRPV1 agonists as a potential inhibitor for the progression of osteoarthritis.
-This review highlights the mechanism of resiniferatoxin in the human body, especially in treating pain caused by knee osteoarthritis, and its efficacy compared to other TRPV1 agonists.
+This review highlights the mechanism of resiniferatoxin in treating pain caused by knee osteoarthritis, its potential in treating inflammation in osteoarthritis, its efficacy, and its safety.